CodeYourFuture/Batch-Issues/README.md

 ## Notes

 - Check that `gh` is logged into the GitHub account with access to both the source and destination repositories.
-- An `issues.json` file is automatically created and used within the script.
+- Source and destination json files are automatically created and used within the script.
 Ensure the directory has write permissions.